-- When the 9plus CTD is used with the 11plus V2 Deck Unit, the system is often referred to as the 911plus. - It is possible to use the SEARAM to record 9plus data in memory at the same time as 9plus data is transmitted real-time through the Deck Unit.
+- When the 9plus CTD is used with the 11plus V2 Deck Unit, the system is often referred to as the 911plus. - It is possible to use the Searam to record 9plus data in memory at the same time as 9plus data is transmitted real-time through the Deck Unit.
 This provides a data back-up in case there are data transmission problems over the sea cable.
 See the 9plus manual for wiring and deployment details.

-The 300 baud modem interface, now standard in both the Deck Unit and CTD, was optional in Deck Units with serial number 700 and lower and in 9plus CTDs with serial number 785 and lower.
+The 300 baud modem interface was optional in Deck Units with serial number 700 and lower and in 9plus CTDs with serial number 785 and lower.

-The SBE 9plus CTD is used with the SBE 11plus V2 Deck Unit for real-time data acquisition, or with the SBE 17plus V2 SEARAM for in-situ recording.
+The RS-232 Serial Data Uplink interface is included on all Deck Units with serial number 637 and higher; however, the 300 baud modem interface must also be installed in the Deck Unit for the serial data uplink to be operational.
+For older units, the modem interface was included only if the user ordered the Deck Unit with the feature.
+The SBE 9plus CTD is used with the SBE 11plus V2 Deck Unit for real-time data acquisition, or with the SBE 17plus V2 Searam for in-situ recording.
 This manual covers the use of the 11plus V2 Deck Unit with the 9plus.

 The rack-mountable Deck Unit supplies DC power to the CTD, decodes the serial data stream, and passes the data to a computer (in IEEE-488 or RS-232 format).
-The Deck Unit's back-panel switch permits operation from 120 or 240 VAC 50/60 Hz input power.
+The Deck Unit's back-panel switch permits continuous operation from 120 or 240 VAC 50/60 Hz input power.
 The front panel provides numeric display of frequency and voltage data via a thumbwheel switch and 8-digit LED readout.
 Other features include:

 300 baud modem interface - provides power and real-time control for a water sampler (SBE 32 Carousel, or G.O.
 1015 or 1016 Rosette) or remote serial output device.
-The modem permits water sampler control through the Deck Unit or via SEASAVE software.
+The modem permits water sampler control through the Deck Unit or via Seasave software.
 Bottles may be fired sequentially or (SBE 32 and G.O.
 1016 only) in any order.
 The interface must be installed in the Deck Unit and CTD.
 Additional information: